typelevel/frameless/docs/src/main/tut/TypedEncoder.md

 As shown by the stack trace, this runtime error goes through [ScalaReflection](https://github.com/apache/spark/blob/19cf208063f035d793d2306295a251a9af7e32f6/sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/ScalaReflection.scala) to try to derive an `Encoder` for `Dataset` schema.
 Beside the annoyance of not detecting this error at compile time, a more important limitation of the reflection-based approach is its inability to be extended for custom types.
 See this Stack Overflow question for a summary of the current situation (as of 2.0) in vanilla Spark: [How to store custom objects in a Dataset?](http://stackoverflow.com/a/39442829/2311362).

-Frameless introduces a new type class called `TypeEncoder` to solve these issues. `TypeEncoder`s are passed around as implicit parameters to every frameless method to ensure that the data being manipulated is `Encoder`.
+Frameless introduces a new type class called `TypeEncoder` to solve these issues. `TypeEncoder`s are passed around as implicit parameters to every Frameless method to ensure that the data being manipulated is `Encoder`.
 It uses a standard implicit resolution coupled with shapeless' type class derivation mechanism to ensure every that compiling code manipulates encodable data.
-For example, the `java.util.Date` example won't compile with frameless:
+For example, the `java.util.Date` example won't compile with Frameless:

 ```tut:silent
 import frameless.TypedDataset